Xuanmeng-Zhang/gnn-re-ranking/README.md

-# Understanding Re-Ranking: A Graph Neural Network Perspective
+# Understanding Image Retrieval Re-Ranking: A Graph Neural Network Perspective

 The re-ranking approach leverages high-confidence retrieved samples to refine retrieval results, which have been widely adopted as a post-processing tool for image retrieval tasks.